Chatham, Kent: Sports

-The town's Association Football club, Chatham Town F.C., plays in the Southern Counties East Football League, as do Lordswood F.C.
+The town's Association Football club, Chatham Town F.C., plays in the Premier Division of the Isthmian League having gained two successive promotions in the 21/22 and 22/23 seasons.
+Lordswood F.C. plays in the Southern Counties East Football League.
 The defunct Chatham Excelsior F.C. were one of the early pioneers of football in Southern England.

 Football league side Gillingham F.C. are seen to represent Medway as a whole.

 Holcombe Hockey Club is one of the largest in the country, and are based in Chatham.
 The men's 1st XI are part of the England Hockey League.

 Kite Flying is possible, especially power kiting on the Great Lines Heritage Park (between Gillingham and Chatham) and at Capstone Farm Country Park.

 Skiing is also possible near Capstone Farm Country Park at Capstone Ski Slope and Snowboard Centre.

 Popular culture

-On a cultural level, Chatham gave birth to several movements in literature, art and music.
-In the period from 1977 until 1982 the Medway Delta Sound emerged.
-The term was coined as a joke by Chatham born writer painter and musician Billy Childish after Russ Wilkins' Medway based record label, Empire Records, used the phrase "From The Medway Delta".
-Several Medway Delta bands gained international recognition, including The Milkshakes, The Prisoners (see also James Taylor Quartet) and The Dentists.
+On a cultural level, Chatham gave birth to several creative movements in literature, art and music.
+In the period from October 1977 until March 1982 the Medway Delta Sound emerged.
+The term was coined as a joke by the Chatham-born writer, painter and musician Billy Childish after the Medway Towns-based record label of Russell Wilkins, Empire Records, used the phrase "From The Medway Delta".
+Several bands of the Medway Delta Sound gained international recognition, including The Milkshakes, The Prisoners (see also James Taylor Quartet) and The Dentists.

 Out of the Kent Institute of Art & Design (KIAD), now the University for the Creative Arts (UCA) came the band known as Wang Chung.
-The vocalist and guitarist with Wang Chung, Jeremy Ryder, who is better known as Jack Hues attended KIAD.
-Alongside such individuals was Alan Denman, who became a well established lecturer at KIAD, and who founded The Flying Circuits in 1984, which became an urban theatre movement in the Medway Towns.
-Many students from KIAD played various acting roles within The Flying Circuits, in Chatham, Gillingham and London.
-The scenes that were performed by The Flying Circuits, were entirely based upon excerpts from the screenplay by Alan Denman, called the Electronic Town, that he wrote between January 1984 to October 1984, and which concerned a futuristic science fiction dystopia.
+The vocalist and guitarist with Wang Chung, Jeremy Allan Ryder, who is better known as Jack Hues attended KIAD, as he musically helped to evolve Wang Chung with Nick Feldman.
+Alongside such individuals was Alan John Denman, who became a well established lecturer at KIAD, and who founded The Flying Circuits in April 1984, which became an urban theatre movement in Chatham and Gillingham in the Medway Towns, and within suburbs like Woolwich, Plumstead, Bexley and Orpington in Greater London.
+Many students from KIAD played various acting roles within The Flying Circuits, in the Medway Towns and Greater London.
+The scenes performed by The Flying Circuits were entirely based upon excerpts from the Electronic Town, a screenplay written by Alan Denman from January 1984 to October 1984, which concerned a futuristic science fiction dystopia.
 Alan Denman also helped to form The Medway Poets with Billy Childish, Robert Earl, Bill Lewis, Sexton Ming and Charles Thomson.
-The Medway Poets used to meet regularly at the York Tavern & Railway Inn, in Ordnance Street, within Chatham, from 1974 to 1985, near to the Kent Institute of Art & Design (KIAD) at Fort Pitt in Rochester, and Chatham railway station.
+The Medway Poets met regularly at the York Tavern & Railway Inn, in Ordnance Street, Chatham, from October 1974 to August 1985, near KIAD at Fort Pitt in Rochester, and Chatham railway station.
 Chatham has always had a strong musical and creative arts heritage that has remained centred on local groups, many of whom were also part of the KIAD.
 Charles Thomson and Billy Childish went on to create the artistic movement known as Stuckism in 1999.